Travel, experience, conserve with

 2. Day 2: Drive to Batsfjord, Norway

 Despite the bleak wintry appearance of the northern taiga forest in March, it still harbours a range of Arctic bird species, some of which are actually easier to see in winter.
-As at home, the secret of getting good views of the birds is food!
-We've therefore purposely selected a lodge that has its own bird feeding station.
+As at home, the secret to getting good views of the birds is food and for this reason, we make a visit to a lodge that has its own bird feeding station.

 We spend some time at the feeders where splendid pine grosbeaks are regular visitors, before heading off north along the Arctic highway into Norway – a drive of around four hours, through snowy scenery.
 En route we keep a look-out for elk, reindeer, white-tailed eagle and gyrfalcon.

-Once in Norway, the scenery becomes progressively more mountainous before we drop down into the harbour-side town of Batsfjord, where we stay for two nights.
+Once in Norway, the scenery becomes progressively more mountainous before we drop down into the harbour-side town of Batsfjord, where we stay for one night.
 We'll be on aurora-alert again, and – if lucky – can drive a short distance out of town to get away from light pollution.

 Accommodation: Batsfjord Hotel, 1-night